-Securities registered pursuant to Section 12(b) of the Act: Trading Symbols
+Securities registered pursuant to Section 12(b) of the Act:

-Common Stock, par value \$0.001

-HEAR

-The Nasdaq Global Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes No
+Trading Symbols

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company," in Rule 12b-2 of the Eychange Act company" in Rule 12b-2 of the Ex- change Act.
-Large accelerated filer Non-accelerated filer Emerging growth company Accelerated filer ⊠ Smaller reporting company □ • if the registrant has elected not to use the extended transition period for complying with any new ant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether th e registrant is a shell ompany (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes ☒ No
+Common Stock, par value \$0.001 HEAR The Nasdaq Global Ma Indicate by check mark whether the re- gistrant (1) has filed all reports required to be filed by Section 13 or 1: 5(d) of the Securities Exchange Act of 1 934 during the preceding 12 months (or for r such shorter period that the registrant wa is required to file such report ts), and (2) has been subject to such filing g requirements for the past 90 days.
+Yes □ No Indicate by check mark whether the re- gistrant has submitted electronically every y Interactive Data File requir red to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chap ter) during the preceding 12 months (or fo or such shorter period that th e registrant was required to submit such files). ⊠ Yes □ No Indicate by check mark whether the re- gistrant is a large accelerated filer, an acce elerated filer, a non-accelerate ted filer, a smaller reporting company or an emerging growth company.
+See the def finitions of "large accelerated filer," "acce elerated filer," "smaller repor rting company," and "emerging growth company" in Rule 12b-2 of the Exchar ige Act.
+Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indica ate by check mark if the registrant has ele- cted not to use the extended transition period for complying with an y new or revised financial accounting standar rds provided pursuant to Section 13(a) of t the Exchange Act.
+1 13 2 , If an emerging growth company, indica ate by check mark if the registrant has ele cted not to use the extended transition period for complying with an y new

-The number of shares of the registrant's Common Stock, par value \$0.001 per share, outstanding on April 30, 2022 was 16,479,134
+The number of shares of the registrant's Common Stock, par value \$0.001 per share, outstanding on October 31, 2022 was 16,556,960.